The Magic in Changing Your Stars

 By Leah Henderson (Author)

 Eleven-year-old Ailey Benjamin Lane can dance—so he’s certain that he'll land the role of the Scarecrow in his school’s production of The Wiz.
 Unfortunately, a talented classmate and a serious attack of nerves derail his audition: he just stands there, frozen.
 Deflated and defeated, Ailey confides in his Grampa that he’s ready to quit.
 But Grampa believes in Ailey, and, to encourage him, shares a childhood story.
 As a boy, Grampa dreamed of becoming a tap dancer; he was so good that the Hollywood star and unofficial Mayor of Harlem, Bill "Bojangles" Robinson, even gave him a special pair of tap shoes.
 Curious, Ailey tries on the shoes . . . and instantly finds himself transported to 1930s Harlem.
 There he meets a young street tapper and realizes that it’s his own grandfather!
 Can Ailey help the 12-year-old version of Grampa face his fears?
 And, if Ailey changes the past, will he still be able to get home again?
-Featuring an all-African-American cast of characters, and infused with references to black culture and history, this fantasy is sure to inspire readers.
+Featuring an all-African-American cast of characters, and infused with references to black culture and history, this work of magical realism is sure to captivate and inspire readers.

 ABOUT THE AUTHOR(S)